top of page

 BIA-ALCL is being closely monitored and researched.
 The FDA recommends that any suspected or confirmed cases of BIA-ALCL be reported to the PROFILE registry, the MAUDE database and the device manufacturer.

-Women with breast implants should continue to undergo breast cancer screening with mammogram as recommended by their primary care physician.
+Women with breast implants should continue to undergo breast cancer screening with a mammogram as recommended by their primary care physician.
 Recommendations differ among various governing agencies, but annual mammograms should generally start between the ages of 40-45, unless you have increased risk of breast cancer (i.e. family history), in which case you may consider getting mammograms earlier.

 Do breast implants cause Breast Implant Illness?